kficenec/Optimization/README.md

 # Optimization

-In the optimization course in the MSBA program at the college of William & Mary, I developed non-linear and linear programming skills and discrete optimization techniques.
-Using programs as accessible as Excel to more complex languages and tools such as Python and Gurobi, I applied these skills to optimize transportation routes, maximize profit, assess risk and more.
+In the optimization course in the MSBA program at the college of William & Mary, I solved non-linear and linear programming problems and practiced discrete optimization techniques by utilizing tools such as Excel, Python and Gurobi.
+I applied these skills to optimize transportation routes, maximize profit, assess risk and more.

 # Summary of work